jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 ----

-I want to use random values in the test to make sure the ``factory`` :ref:`function<what is a function?>` can handle different values and always calculates the right age.
+I want to use random values in the test to make sure the :ref:`factory function<test_factory_w_keyword_arguments>` can handle different values and always calculates the right age.

 * I use a random integer_ (a whole number with no decimals) for the ``year_of_birth`` :ref:`variable<what is a variable?>`